nexusjuan12/AetherChat/README.md

 AetherChat is an open-source character AI chat platform that combines text generation using a local OpenAI style API, with voice synthesis to create interactive character conversations.
 Users can create custom characters with unique voices, appearance, and personalities.

-I've setup a demo of the finished project use test/test for credentials. http://111.59.36.106:30802

 ## Features

 - **Character Creation**: